sjfaustino/BISSO_E350_Controller/DEVELOPER_GUIDE.md

 ### 1.1 Purpose

 The BISSO E350 Motion Controller Firmware is a custom embedded solution designed to upgrade and replace obsolete control systems in industrial bridge saw equipment.
-It leverages modern ESP32-S3 microcontrollers to manage motion control, safety, and human-machine interfaces.
+It leverages modern ESP32 microcontrollers to manage motion control, safety, and human-machine interfaces.

 **Project Codename:** Gemini

 ### 1.2 Core Function

-The primary purpose is to manage a **single VFD (Variable Frequency Drive) motor** responsible for all primary motion axes (X, Y, Z, and rotational A).
+The primary purpose is to manage a **single VFD (Variable Frequency Drive) motor** responsible for the primary motion axes (X, Y, Z).
+The A axis has an optical encoder for position monitoring but is **not motorized**.
 The system achieves closed-loop control by integrating high-speed communication with the machine's external I/O.

 ### 1.3 Motion Control Strategy: PLC I/O Emulation

 This system operates as a **"smart I/O bridge"**, translating high-level digital commands into low-level binary signals that the machine's legacy PLC expects:

 1. **High-Level Command:** System receives commands via CLI or Web interface
-2. **Actuation (Output):** ESP32-S3 communicates with PCF8574 I²C I/O expanders (addresses `0x20`, `0x21`) to output binary signals
+2. **Actuation (Output):** ESP32 communicates with 2 PCF8574 I²C output expanders to control PLC signals (axis select, direction, speed profile)
-3. **Feedback (Input):** Position tracked via Wayjun WJ66 DRO reader over dedicated serial port
+3. **Feedback (Input):** Position tracked via Wayjun WJ66 DRO reader; additional inputs via 2 PCF8574 I²C input expanders

 ### 1.4 Repository Structure